CiderCoder/ChatGPT-Siri-Shortcut/README.md

 Note:

-1.Answer can't be copied directly by using siri version.
+1.Answer cannot be copied directly using the Siri version.

-2.Answer CAN be copied directly by using button version.
+2.Answer CAN be copied directly using the button version.

-3.Using button version for Siri may cause errors and interrupt the system.
+3.Using the button version for Siri may cause errors and interrupt the system.

 Step 3:How to Use

 -Siri Version

-1.Run the shorcut once by tapping it in Shortcut APP to Allow access .
+1.Run the shorcut once by tapping it in the Shortcut APP to Allow access .

 2.Say "Hey Siri".